The Value of Veteran Benefits for Kansas Veterans

-Those Veterans who have served during wartime have access for themselves and their spouses to a Pension that will pay for long-term care assistance.
-It is called the Veteran’s Pension for Aid and Attendance.
-This would be in addition to any other Veteran’s payment, such as for a disability or other pension.
-It includes a benefit for those Veteran’s and/or their spouses who are housebound as well as those that are in a facility.
+Those veterans who have served during wartime have access for themselves and their spouses to a pension that will pay for long-term care assistance.
+It’s called the Veteran’s Pension for Aid and Attendance.
+This benefit would be in addition to any other veteran’s payment, such as disability or another pension.
+It includes a benefit for those veterans and/or their spouses who are housebound or in a facility.

-The rules relating to eligibility for this Pension were changed in 2018.
-There is now a bright line as to what assets and income a Veteran and/or a spouse can have and still be eligible for the Pension to assist with costs relating to care.
+The Veterans Benefits Administration changed the rules relating to eligibility for this pension in 2018.
+It’s now much clearer regarding assets and income a veteran or spouse can have and still be eligible for the pension to assist with care costs.

-If the Veteran and/or a spouse need daily assistance, the determination of what they will be entitled to on a monthly basis depends on a cash-flow analysis.
+If the veteran or spouse need daily assistance, determining what they’ll be entitled to monthly depends on a cash-flow analysis.

-- A Veteran, with no dependents, for example, who is housebound may be entitled to as much as $22,577 annually.
+- For example, a veteran with no dependents, who is housebound, may be entitled to as much as $22,577 annually.